MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 Organizations that have an Enterprise agreement can also benefit from the new service, using traditional Active Directory-joined devices.
 In this scenario, the Active Directory user that signs in on their device must be synchronized with Azure AD using [Azure AD Connect Sync](/azure/active-directory/connect/active-directory-aadconnectsync-whatis).

-## Subscription Activation for Windows 10 Education and Windows 11 Education
+## Subscription Activation for Windows 10/11 Education

 Subscription Activation for Education works the same as the Enterprise version, but in order to use Subscription Activation for Education, you must have a device running Windows 10 Pro Education, version 1903 or later and an active subscription plan with a Windows 10 Enterprise or Windows 11 Enterprise license.
-For more information, see the [requirements](#windows-10-11-education-requirements) section.
+For more information, see the [requirements](#windows-1011-education-requirements) section.

 ## Summary